 Kevin’s current projects include Conquest of the 5th Dimension (a 4x strategy deckbuilder) and Spyjinks: Dr. Dastardly’s Diabolical Lair (a stealth/action spy adventure).

 Jason Stone is a long-time board gamer and designer.
 In 2012, he launched JASON STONE GAMES with the dice game “St. George’s Gauntlet.”
 The motto of JASON STONE GAMES is “Games of All Sorts … for All Sorts,” and he hopes to live up to that motto as he develops games running the gamut from light family fare to higher-level board and card games.
-When he is not practicing law, Jason is always tinkering with a couple of projects, most recently the three-player tile chess game “Three Kings.”
+Jason is currently working on games to be part of a proposed series of railroad games titled “Fallen Flags,” including two with David Lupo.

 David A. Lupo is the designer of Addictive Alchemy, and the founder of game publishing company New World Alchemy (newworldalchemy.com).
 David is a frequent guest at many conventions, podcasts, and other gaming venues.
 The goal of many of David’s projects include building community, and balancing interesting design choices with unique experiences.
 Keep an eye out for David’s next game the unique tactical dice/card bidding game Youkai.
 Fans of Addictive Alchemy will also be happy to know the prequel Aggressive Alchemy will be playable at AndoCon.
 You may also see the two train games that David is working on with Jason Stone Games.
 If you are a fan of RPGs ask David about his story telling game Always a Hero.